jamiei/Delphi-TMQTT2/README.md

 Special thanks for this re-write got to [ZiCog](https://github.com/ZiCog) for his help and improvements to the TMQTTClient library, which helped enormously.

-If you are using my TMQTT then I would to love hear about how you’re using it, if you do appreciate it, please let me know!
+If you are using my TMQTT then I would to love hear about how youâ€™re using it, if you do appreciate it, please let me know!